 Practice Kundalini Yoga in the morning to get added energy for the day.
 Ideally, we begin our practice before sunrise.
 We can also practice in the evening before dinner for revitalization after a busy day and receive energy for the evening, and to relax before bed for a restful sleep.

-Practice in a clean, quiet place reserved for you spiritual practice – definitely away from the computer and your cell phone!
+Always practice Kundalini Yoga in a clean, quiet place reserved for you spiritual practice – definitely away from the computer and your cell phone!
 Do not eat a meal before your practice, but neither should you practice when you are very hungry.
 A few almonds, for example, can give you the energy you need.
 It is best to wear white or light colored clothes in natural fabrics.
 If your hair is long enough, tie it up on top of your head, focusing the energy on the crown chakra.
 A head covering also focuses and helps contain your energy.
 If your practice space is warm enough, be barefooted.
 Taking a cold shower first is optimal and a basic teaching of Yogi Bhajan.
 You may also choose to start with warm but end with cold, to get your body systems awakened and blood flowing.

 Your Own Pace